When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Introduction

-Originally, most research focused on homogeneous MASs, in which each agent is required to exhibit identical dynamics, ranging from simple dynamics \cite{jadbabaie2003coordination, tanner2003stability} to high-order systems\cite{wieland2008consensus, ren2006high,scardovi2009synchronization, xu2018consensusability}.
-However, identical dynamics are rarely found in practice.
-By contrast, heterogeneous MASs consist of agents with non-identical dynamics, potentially even of different dimensions, enabling them to model a broader range of real-world systems.
-In such cases, output synchronization often becomes the primary focus.
+\textbf{Delay-free synchronization.} Generally, MASs can be classified into two categories: homogeneous and heterogeneous MASs.
+Early research primarily focused on homogeneous MASs, in which all agents are assumed to possess identical dynamics, ranging from simple first-order models \cite{jadbabaie2003coordination,tanner2003stability} to more general high-order dynamics \cite{wieland2008consensus,ren2006high,scardovi2009synchronization,xu2018consensusability}.
+In contrast to homogeneous MASs, heterogeneous MASs involve agents with non-identical, possibly different-order dynamics, making them more suitable for modeling real-world systems.
+In such cases, output synchronization often becomes the primary goal.
 There are two methods to deal with output synchronization problems of heterogeneous MASs: distributed internal model principle \cite{wieland2009internal, wieland2011internal,zuo2017output} and distributed feedforward approach \cite{su2011cooperative, su2012cooperative, cai2015leader, cai2017adaptive, huang2016cooperative}.
 In contrast to the distributed internal model principle, the distributed feedforward approach does not require satisfying the transmission zero condition---a condition that is never met when the output dimension of the system exceeds its input dimension.
 The distributed feedforward approach, first proposed in \cite{su2011cooperative}, employs a distributed observer for each agent to estimate the state of the exosystem and design distributed dynamic controllers, thereby addressing the cooperative output regulation problem of continuous-time heterogeneous linear MASs.
 Subsequently, the approach was applied to deal with different types of problems, such as discrete-time systems \cite{huang2016cooperative,zhang2024mean}, switching communication network \cite{su2012cooperative,lu2016distributed,liu2018leader}, uncertain exosystem matrix \cite{cai2015leader, cai2017adaptive} and communication channels with packet loss \cite{zhang2024mean}.
 Nevertheless, numerous challenges remain to be addressed.